Policy Analysis

 - For Dental Directors: Map your Prop 56-exposed contracted dental partners.
 Audit their financial position.
 Be prepared for capacity loss after June 30, 2026.

-- For Enrollment Leads: Build patient communication scripts in Spanish (and other top languages) explaining what changes July 1 and what stays.
-Patient anxiety will compound operational load if not managed proactively.
+- For Enrollment Leads: Build patient communication scripts in Spanish (and other top languages) explaining what changed, what moved into 2027 planning, and what still needs action.

 The Bottom Line